Anorexia

-Treatment of anorexia involves restoring the patient back to a healthy weight, treating their underlying psychological problems, and addressing underlying maladaptive behaviors.
-A daily low dose of olanzapine has been shown to increase appetite and assist with weight gain in anorexia nervosa patients.
-Psychiatrists may prescribe their anorexia nervosa patients medications to better manage their anxiety or depression.
-Different therapy methods may be useful, such as cognitive behavioral therapy or an approach where parents assume responsibility for feeding their child, known as Maudsley family therapy.
-Sometimes people require admission to a hospital to restore weight.
-Evidence for benefit from nasogastric tube feeding is unclear.
-Some people with anorexia will have a single episode and recover while others may have recurring episodes over years.
+Treatment of anorexia involves restoring the patient back to a healthy weight, treating their underlying psychological problems, and addressing underlying maladaptive behaviors, often with forms of talking therapy; some examples of clinically proven therapies include cognitive behavioral therapy or Maudsley family therapy, an approach where parents assume responsibility for feeding their child.
+A daily low dose of olanzapine has been shown to increase appetite and assist with some weight gain in patients.
+Psychiatrists may prescribe patients with anorexia nervosa forms of medication to better manage anxiety or depression, these being disorders often commonly associated with the disorder.
+However, medications are not considered a cure for anorexia nervosa: such pathways rather address underlying causes for the disorder, which often assist in recovery of it by allowing the individual to have a clearer and healthier mental state to understand the complications of anorexia nervosa.
+It does not assist those who do not have any other related mental conditions that affect their ability to do so.
+It has been proven to assist in the recovery of other eating disorders, such as bulimia nervosa and binge eating disorder.

+In severe cases, individuals may require to be fed by nasogastric tube to restore weight and healthy nutritional levels by force.
+Evidence for benefit from nasogastric tube feeding is unclear; some individuals recover after the first incident of admission, while others have recurring treatments over many years: sometimes indefinitely.
 The largest risk of relapse occurs within the first year post-discharge from eating disorder therapy treatment.
 Within the first two years post-discharge, approximately 31% of anorexia nervosa patients relapse.
 Many complications, both physical and psychological, improve or resolve with nutritional rehabilitation and adequate weight gain.

-It is estimated to occur in 0.3% to 4.3% of women and 0.2% to 1% of men in Western countries at some point in their life.
-About 0.4% of young women are affected in a given year and it is estimated to occur ten times more commonly among women than men.
-It is unclear whether the increased incidence of anorexia observed in the 20th and 21st centuries is due to an actual increase in its frequency or simply due to improved diagnostic capabilities.
+Anorexia nervosa is estimated to occur in approximately 0.3–4.3% of women and 0.2–1% of men in Western countries at some point in their life.
+Levels in other countries are unclear due to undiagnosis and a lack of awareness, though it can be presumed it is more present in Western societies due to a higher focus on low body weight and beauty on social media and real life.
+There is an observation for an increase in the diagnosis of anorexia from the 20th century onwards: it is unclear whether this is due to an actual increase in its frequency or simply due to improved diagnostic capabilities.
 In 2013, it directly resulted in about 600 deaths globally, up from 400 deaths in 1990.
 Eating disorders also increase a person's risk of death from a wide range of other causes, including suicide.
 About 5% of people with anorexia die from complications over a ten-year period with medical complications and suicide being the primary and secondary causes of death respectively.
 Anorexia has one of the highest death rates among mental illnesses, second only to opioid overdoses.